Batman & Mr. Freeze: SubZero: Production

 The film was completed in 1997 as a tie-in to Joel Schumacher's Batman & Robin (which also featured Mr. Freeze as the main villain and Batgirl as one of the protagonists).
 Its release date, however, was pushed back to 1998 after the poor reception of Schumacher's film.
 Boyd Kirkland and Randy Rogel produced and wrote the film, both of whom had previously worked on numerous episodes of Batman: The Animated Series.
 According to series developer Bruce Timm, who was not involved with the film, he stated he would not have brought Nora back to life, considering her dead since going under cryonic stasis.
 When he discovered that Nora Fries was to be brought to life in the film, he was forced to drop the idea of adapting Glen Murakami's story "White Christmas" in The New Batman Adventures episode "Holiday Knights", as it would have been required to have Nora dead, as in the original issue written by Murakami.
-The New Batman Adventures episode "Cold Comfort" would address the events of this movie.
+The New Batman Adventures episode "Cold Comfort" would address the events of the film.

 It was the final Batman direct-to-video film to use cel animation.

 Reception

 Critical response

-Based on 13 reviews collected on Rotten Tomatoes, 92% of critics have given the film a positive review, with an average rating of 6.66/10.
+Based on 12 reviews collected on Rotten Tomatoes, 92% of critics have given the film a positive review, with an average rating of 6.6/10.

 TV Guide praised the film for being "more enjoyable — and far less campy — than Joel Schumacher's first two live-action Batman movies."
 In addition, the magazine stated that "Though clearly aimed at kids, there's also plenty to keep adult viewers entertained, not the least of which are the amusingly curvaceous drawings of several dishy dames and the exaggerated muscularity of Batman & Robin."

-DVD Talk noted that the film was a solid adventure that played out like an extended episode of Batman: The Animated Series, also praising the character of Mr. Freeze, but critiqued the simplistic plotting and scripting.
+DVD Talk noted that the film was a solid adventure that played out like an extended Batman: The Animated Series episode, praising the character of Mr. Freeze but criticizing the simplistic plotting and scripting.